ccb-hms/nhanes-exploration/explore.md

 #>             "LDL-cholesterol (mg/dL)"            "LDL-cholesterol (mmol/L)"
 ```

-So let’s search for the `LBDLDL` variable in all tables.
+`LBDLDL` seems interesting, so let’s search for the variable in all
+tables.

 ``` r
 varDesc <- nhanesA:::.nhanesQuery("select * from Metadata.QuestionnaireVariables")